ideal-postcodes/magento/README.md

 magento setup:static-content:deploy -f
 ```

-To run the above commands you will need to add `magento` to your system PATH.

-More information on command line configuration is available in the [Magento documentation](https://devdocs.magento.com/guides/v2.3/config-guide/cli/config-cli-subcommands.html)

-After installation is complete you will need to apply your API Key
+After installation is complete you will need to apply your [API Key in the configuration step](#configuration).

 ### Configuration